Alo Raptopoulos, Founder & Chair

 Marieke has a passion for the arts, with a particular interest in music and photography.
 Through personal experience and professional practice, she has repeatedly observed the therapeutic and transformational impact that visual and performing arts can have on adults, children and young people, such as connecting, moving and inspiring them.

 Karen Stenning – Secretary

-Karen has been working in the third sector since 2003.
-She is currently the Director of Absolute Alchemy, a company that is concerned with helping organisations make a positive change in the community.
-She has a broad and extensive range of skills and expertise of fundraising, event and volunteer management, communication strategy, and front-line experience with young people from complex and multiple disadvantage backgrounds.
-Karen has worked with several charities and supported the lives of vulnerable people with complex issues around mental health, drug and alcohol addiction, trauma and abuse.
+Karen has a broad and extensive range of skills and expertise of fundraising, event and volunteer management, communication strategy, and front-line experience of working with young people from diverse, complex and multiple disadvantage backgrounds.
+She’s been working in the third sector since 2003.
+She’s currently the Director of Absolute Alchemy, a company concerned with helping organisations make a positive change in their community.
+She worked with several charities and supported the lives of many vulnerable adults with complex issues around mental health, drug and alcohol addiction, trauma and abuse.

-Karen has recently become a Wellbeing Practitioner that offers creative and relational approaches to working with complex children and young people, from a multi-disciplinary perspective.
-She loves working with the arts and getting messy with paints and glitter.
-She is currently working on a research project on Children’s Rights at the Institute of Education.
-She is also creating a Leadership programme with 360 Expeditions, to help corporates to become more socially responsible.
+Karen is a Well-being practitioner who offers creative and relational approaches to working with children and young people from a wide, multi-disciplinary perspective.
+She loves working with the arts and likes experimenting with paints and glitter.
+She currently works on a research project on Children’s Rights at the Institute of Education.
+She’s also creating a Leadership programme with 360 Expeditions, to help corporates to become more socially responsible.

-Karen is extremely passionate that CYC is a vital service for children and young people, in our modern society.
-She has evidence, via research and through her own experience, that the arts and creativity are crucial in the future wellbeing of children and young people.
-She feels that mainstream education does not always provide enough outlets for children to explore and investigate the arts; especially to help those with mental health issues or those who are living complex and traumatic lives.
-Through CYC, young people can be offered a safe space, given a voice and use performing arts to make sense of the complexities of their lives.
+Karen is extremely passionate that CYC is a vital service for children and young people in our modern society.
+She has evidence, through research and her own experience, that the arts and creativity are crucial in the well-being of children and young people.
+She feels that mainstream education does not always provide enough outlets for them to explore and investigate the arts; especially those with emotional difficulties or those who are living complex and traumatic lives.
+Through CYC, young people can be offered a safe space, given a voice and use performing arts and film-making to talk about and make sense of the complexities of their lives.